wmo-im/wis2box/docs/source/reference/running/data-pipeline-plugins.rst

 Default pipeline plugins
 ------------------------

-wis2box provides a number of data pipeline plugins which users can be used "out of the box".
+wis2box provides a number of data pipeline plugins by default, which users can be used "out of the box".
+The list below describes each plugin and provides an example data mappings configuration.

 ``wis2box.data.csv2bufr.ObservationDataCSV2BUFR``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^